vkhazin/elasticsearch-courseware/README.md

 * Overview of Filter DSL compared to Query DSL

 ### Advanced Search and Mapping ###
-* Introduction to aggregations and nested document relations
+* Introduction to data aggregations and nested document relations
 * Understanding nested objects and parent-child relationships
 * Aggregation queries